Frequently Asked Questions

 What Areas of the Body Can Be Treated?

 Common areas are the upper and lower lip, eyebrows, side of face, chin, jawline, hairline, neck, nose and ears, bikini line, legs and other areas.
 Your particular concerns can be discussed with your professional electrologist during your consultation.

 Is Electrolysis Safe?

-Yes.
-When performed by a professional, electrolysis is completely safe.
-It is often recommended by medical professionals, so electrologists often receive referrals from doctors.
-Proper sterilization procedures and one-use, pre-sterilized needles are essential and should be highlighted prior to treatment during your personal consultation.
+Yes!
+When performed by a trained and certified professional, electrolysis is completely safe.
+In fact, it is even a solution recommended by medical professionals, so electrologists often receive referrals from doctors.
+Proper sterilization procedures of equipment and one-use, pre-sterilized needles are essential and should be highlighted prior to treatment during your personal consultation.

 What Is the Cost?

 The cost will vary depending on the amount of hair being removed.
-The total cost may be less than the continuing cost of temporary methods.
-Consult an electrologist in your area for specific fees charged.
+However, the total cost may be less than the continuing cost of temporary methods.